New scheme will keep children safer in NSW

 “The Child Safe Scheme underpins our firm commitment to protect children from abuse in organisations and implement key, preventative recommendations of the Royal Commission.
 It further strengthens our ability to improve outcomes for children and young people in NSW,” Ms Schorer said.

-Learn about the Standards in the Guide to the Child Safe Standards (PDF) and show support for the Standards by using the assets in this social media kit.
+Learn about the Standards in the Guide to the Child Safe Standards (PDF, 11.29MB) (PDF) and show support for the Standards by using the assets in this social media kit.

 First published